 By not taking steps to correct many of our ills in a way we have made things worse.
 We have not made the structural changes necessary for our economy to become sustainable.
 We have put band-aid upon band-aid, upon band-aid while what was necessary was the amputation of a diseased limb.
 After all the threats that this market has avoided, and sidestepped, it is possible that many now think of it as invincible.
 This market has overcome the death of the euro, the financial cliff, and the end of Greece as we knew it.
 My studies in micro-economics, and observations in the current real-estate market, both as a owner and hands on landlord allows me to predict, we ain't seen nothing yet!

 Footnote; These low interest rates come at a price, a dark side exist, in the long run the benefits they bring may be out weighed by the distortions they cause.
 For more on the subject please see the post below.
+I have also listed two other more recent articles that may be of interest.
 Other related articles may be found in my blog archive, thanks for reading, your comments are encouraged,